Niranam: Demographics

 Niranam is a large village located in the west of Tiruvalla, with 2837 families residing.
 The population of Niranam area is 10070, average sex ratio is 1118, higher than the state average of 1084.
 Niranam has a high literacy rate, 96.01%, higher than the state average of 94%.

 History

 Niranam is mentioned in the writings of Pliny and Cosmas Indicopleustes as a trade centre where pepper grows and is known to have a variety of different settlers from Greeks to Aryan Jains.
 Geologists suggest that the sea retracted from this area due to some major geographical changes.

-The community were probably Jewish settlers and Brahmins who received baptism and became Christians.
-Due to the Coonan Cross Oath the Malankara Orthodox Church probably received more Christians from Cochin.

 Niranam St Mary's Orthodox Cathedral has been the seat of the various Malankara metropolitans.

 The Niranam poets, the "Kannassas" are credited to be pioneers in Malayalam bhakti literature, they authored Bhagavata, Ramayana, and Bharata in Malayalam.
 They lived in the 14th century CE.
 The great flood of 1341 AD helped to shift the sea westwards from silt filling in the direct sea route from Niranam.